-The National Transportation Institute has become a key resource that truckload carriers depend on for determining their competitive position in the driver and owner-operator pay market.
-Now in our 22nd year of original proprietary research, The National Transportation Institute’s benchmark reports have long been considered the gold standard of statistical research relevant to heavy duty truck driver compensation.
+Now in our 23rd year of original proprietary research, The National Transportation Institute’s benchmark reports have long been considered the gold standard of statistical research relevant to heavy duty truck driver compensation.

 Our comprehensive documents utilize over 70 unique attributes to measure and concisely explain a wide variety of driver compensation, accessorial pay, bonuses, benefits and corporate policies from private fleets, public and privately held carriers.
 We cover everything from pay per-mile and hour to 401(k) plans, rider policies and driver down time.

-Our in-house research analysts and fleet executives collaborate to design, develop and deliver driver pay studies that recipients can call “spot on” and support critical corporate decision making.
+As a key information resource to the trucking industry, our in-house research analysts and fleet executives collaborate to design, develop and deliver driver pay studies that transportation executives can have at their fingertips to support critical corporate decision making.

 Our Leadership Team

 The National Transportation Institute’s Executive Committee is comprised of individuals with profound experience in the transportation industry specializing in Information Technology, Sales, Marketing, Operations, Human Resources, Recruiting and Retention.
 Our combined skills and expertise have previously contributed to executive boards at organizations like yours in the truckload market.